boblemaire/asyncHTTPrequest/README.md

 Testing has not been extensive, but it is a fairly lean library, and all of the functions were tested to some degree.
 It is working flawlessly in the application for which it was designed.

-Possibly I'll revisit this in the future and add support for additional HTTP request types like PUT.
+Added support for additional HTTP request types such as PUT.

 See the Wiki for an explanation of the various methods.